git-vigor/vigor-cms/_docs/Recipes/carrot-cake-smoothie.md

 ## Directions

 Combine all ingredients in a high-speed blender and blend until perfectly smooth, scraping down sides a couple of times if necessary (for a cold smoothie, add 2-3 ice cubes).
-Pour into a large glass and garnish with a sprinkle more cinnamon, if desired.
+Pour into a large glass and garnish with a sprinkle of more cinnamon, if desired.